Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Pa Ka Rang Trekking and Cave

 Our day tour to an inner lake (Talay Nai) is a great choice.
-A longtail boat drops you at a remote Khao Sok park entrance point, after a short ride across the lake.
-We’ve been to Khao Sok before but staying on the lake really gives you a deeper insight into lake life and a better appreciation of the enormity of the lake.
+After a short ride across the lake, a longtail boat drops you at a remote Khao Sok park entrance point.
+We’ve been to Khao Sok before, but staying on the lake really gives you a deeper insight into lake life and a better appreciation of its enormity.

-Whilst our park entry fee was paid, yes there are park rangers in this remote part of Thailand, there’s a chance to use the facilities before we start our jungle trekking.
-I was amazed at how some people manage to trek in flip-flops, I was glad I took a stick found at the park entrance and had an old pair of trainers on.
+While our park entry fee was paid—yes, there are park rangers in this remote part of Thailand—we had a chance to use the facilities before we started our jungle trekking.
+I was amazed at how some people managed to trek in flip-flops.
+I was glad I took a stick found at the park entrance and had an old pair of trainers on.

-We stop along the route for the guide to point out elephant tracks and to tell us about the wildlife and fauna spotted along the way.
-It’s a short 1.5 km along a well-worn path amidst the dense jungle although it feels hard in the humid conditions.
+We stopped along the route for the guide to point out elephant tracks and to tell us about the wildlife and fauna spotted along the way.
+It’s a short 1.5 km along a well-worn path amidst the dense jungle, although it feels hard in the humid conditions.

 Pa Ka Rang Trekking & Cave Khao Sok